SundareshwaranSukumar/UPI-Guardian/README.md

-# UPI-Guardian
+# UPI Guarding Multi-Agent System

-UPI Guardian is an AI-powered financial safety system designed to protect users from UPI fraud, suspicious transactions, social-engineering scams, and accidental money transfers.
+A **multi-agent backend system** to monitor UPI transactions, detect potential fraud, and send notifications.
+Built in Python with modular agents for easy extension.